 If you want to plant new plants in the garden during the summer holidays, you must irrigate them regularly!
 Eucalyptus trees in particular require a lot of water.

 This variety is very strong!

-The record warmth of May brings the fact home to us: our climate is getting warmer.
+The record warmth of last May brings the fact home to us: our climate is getting warmer.
 This inspired me to once again plant some South American palms in the open ground:

 Butia eriospatha and Jubaea chilensis